 Give it a rest

 “When you rest, you let your immune system work at maximum capacity,” says Dr. Werner.
 “It’s important to take it easy both physically and mentally to keep stress levels down.
 The best thing you can do is make sure you get plenty of sleep.
 This gives your body the energy it needs to fight off a virus.
 That means going to bed early, taking naps throughout the day and getting sound sleep without background distractions like the TV.”

 It’s best to give your workout regimen a rest, too.
-The energy you use could weaken your immune system and cause the illness to persist longer.
-You’re better off taking a day or two to lay low and rest.
+The energy you use could weaken your immune system and cause the illness to hang around longer.
 Once you feel fully recovered and have finished any medication, wait a day or two until you start working out again.

 Raise a glass of water to your health.
 Water, juice, clear broth and warm water with honey and lemon can help keep you from getting dehydrated while you’re sick.
 They can also help break up congestion, which helps you get rid of excess mucus.

-Avoid drinks that dehydrate you — particularly alcohol, coffee and caffeinated soda.
+Avoid drinks that dehydrate you like alcohol, coffee and caffeine.
 Dehydration can strain your immune system and cause thicker mucus, meaning your cold may hang around longer.

 If you have a stomach bug, it’s even more important to stay hydrated.
-The stomach flu and diarrhea can cause severe dehydration, so it’s important to drink plenty of water as well as drinks containing electrolytes to help you recharge and bounce back.
+The stomach flu and diarrhea can cause dehydration, so it’s important to up your fluid intake.
+Drink plenty of water or sports drinks with electrolytes to help you recharge and bounce back.

 Turns out, your grandmother was right about chicken soup.
 Research has shown that it actually can make you feel better by calming inflammation in your body.

-Besides chicken soup, it’s best to stick to the BRAT diet — that is, bread, rice, applesauce and toast — while you are ill.
-It’s generally advisable to avoid dairy, fiber and fatty and spicy foods.
+Besides chicken soup, it’s best to stick to the BRAT diet — that is, bread, rice, applesauce and toast — while you’re ill.
+Stay away from dairy, fiber and fatty or spicy foods, too.
+They can make diarrhea or vomiting linger.